 The above information does not purport to represent what the actual results would have been had the acquisitions been concluded on January 1, 2019, nor is the information necessarily indicative for future results of the acquired operations.
-In determining the contributions by the acquisitions, management has assumed that the fair value adjustments that arose on the date of the acquisition would have been the same if the acquisition had occurred on January 1, 2019.
+In determining the contributions

 Deferred and contingent considerations

-The acquisitions completed in 2019 resulted in a maximum achievable undiscounted deferred and contingent consideration of \notin 6 million.
-The fair value of this deferred and contingent consideration amounts to \notin 6 million at acquisition date and at December 31, 2019.
+The acquisitions completed in 2019 resulted in a maximum achievable undiscounted deferred and contingent consideration of €6 million.
+The fair value of this deferred and contingent consideration amounts to €6 million at acquisition date and at December 31, 2019.